FaithKinya/FaithKinya/README.md

 # What I’ve Learned So Far:
 - Python libraries like Pandas, NumPy, and Scikit-learn.
 - Data cleaning, preprocessing, and transformation techniques.
 - Basics of R for statistical analysis.

 # What I’m Looking For:
 - Beginner-friendly projects to collaborate on.
-- Learning opportunities to deepen my understanding of ML and AI.
+- Learning opportunities to deepen my understanding of Data Science, ML and AI.

 # Let’s Connect:
 - Email: faithkinya585@gmail.com